 - Learned from role models.
 What’s critical here is that top leadership needs to role model the right behaviors.
 Otherwise the rest of the organization will be extremely unlikely to change.
 The executive team must learn to reinforce and celebrate the right role modeling in the areas where it counts: the micro-battles.
 And this starts with the CEO, who in our case study was a horrible role model for her team.

 Second, you need to create the right environment around Freddie and his colleagues, so they get excited about the change rather than discouraged.
 We argue that the executive committee needs to work with the top 40 “franchise players” in the company, co-create the path to becoming a scale insurgent, and then give that team the responsibility to lead the first 20 micro-battles (“A” leaders on “A” priorities).
-You create a team of owners, not tourists or victims.
+You create a team of founders.
 You can then work with this team to design an integrated skills- and capabilities-building program (both technical skills, such as sales or operations, as well as leadership skills) throughout the “leadership spine” in your organization.

 Finally, you can do some simple things to shake up the review meetings to keep top management from slipping into old behaviors.